Port monitoring with PRTG

 new and additional benefits for joined customers.

-Custom alerts and data visualization make it easy to monitor, identify, and prevent port connection issues.
+Custom alerts and data visualization let you quickly identify and prevent port connection issues.

 “Excellent tool for detailed monitoring.
 Alarms and notifications work greatly.
 Equipment addition is straight forward and server initial setup is very easy. ...feel safe to purchase it if you intend to monitor a large networking landscape.”